-Resident Climate Action Grants
+NYCHA Resident Climate Action Grants

 A grant program to fund NYCHA resident-led projects in community climate action and sustainability.

-Resident Climate Action Grants
+NYCHA Resident Climate Action Grants

-On January 20, 2023, the first four winners were announced at a ceremony at NYCHA.
-In 2023, the application reopened thanks to continued support by Con Edison.
+In 2023, the first four winners were announced at a ceremony at NYCHA.
+In 2024, the application reopened thanks to continued support by Con Edison.
 On Earth Day 2024, nine grant winners were announced.
+In 2025, The New York Climate Exchange partnered with the Fund to facilitate the program, providing technical assistance and support throughout the application and implementation process.
+On Earth Day 2025, 17 winners were announced.
+Learn more about the 2025 winners here.

 Congratulations to 17 2025 Climate Action Grant winners!
 Read the release here.